minime-rust/far-powerhouse/README.md

 ## 👋 About FAR Powerhouse

-Our journey started two years ago with a passion for Rust and running dedicated game servers.
+Our journey started in 2023 with a passion for Rust and running dedicated game servers.
 We've experienced the challenges of maintaining plugins, adapting to game updates, and navigating the often-stifling support landscape.
 The FAR Powerhouse is our way of giving back to the community, sharing solutions to common problems, and fostering a collaborative environment for Rust server owners and players.

 Here, you'll find a collection of plugins that have been developed, tested, and fine-tuned specifically for our servers, addressing various gameplay elements, server management, and quality-of-life improvements.
 We believe in transparency, continuous improvement, and the power of community-driven development.